Billionaire Bezos and His Washington Post Tabloid

-Jeff Bezos is the world's richest man, and his influence is becoming more problematic.
+Jeff Bezos is the world’s richest man — and wants to own you!

-Jeff Bezos is the richest man in the world, with a fortune now topping $100 billion, generated primarily by the astounding success of Amazon.
-Since 2013, he is also owner of The Washington Post, one of the most transparently anti-Trump newspapers in the nation.
-Bezos, Amazon and the Post are entitled to take whatever political positions they want.
-But Bezos’ relationship with the CIA is extremely troubling.
+Jeff Bezos, a charter member of the “Archenemies of Liberty Club,” is the richest man in the world, with a fortune now topping $175 billion, generated primarily by the Amazon retail monopoly.
+Since 2013, he has also been owner of The Washington Post, one of the most transparently anti-Trump newspapers in the nation.

 It’s no secret The Washington Post has force-fed America the idea that Donald Trump’s victory was the result of “collusion” between members of his campaign and the Russians, with the implication that Trump himself was involved.
 Consider the source, but columnist Glen Greenwald eviscerated one of its many stories on the subject, calling it “classic American journalism of the worst sort,” explaining that its “key claims are based exclusively on the unverified assertions of anonymous officials, who in turn are disseminating their own claims about what the CIA purportedly believes, all based on evidence that remains completely secret.”